Research on the Living Collection

 (D. De Meyere)

-Variation of Winter-hardiness of Woody Plants in the Outdoor Collections of the National Botanic Garden of Belgium
+Phenology of Woody Plants in the Outdoor Collections of the Botanic Garden

 (D. De Meyere)